signupsoftware/exflowwebd365o/README.md

  * $PackageVersion = "201812" for 2018.12.0
  * $PackageVersion = "201841" for 2018.4.1

+### Release 2019.4.0
+* Improvements
+   * Added support to deny/disable forward unless the user is first approver on all lines to approve.
+   * Fixed a bug where values in hidden coding columns would get deleted when validating.
+   * Fixed an issue with the forward feature when used together with user added approvers.
+   * Stability and security.

 ### Release 2019.3.0

 * Improvements
    * Adds options to remove SSO tickets after sign out.
    * Restricted file types that can be uploaded. (.txt,.pdf,.zip,.png,.jpg,.doc,.docx,.xls,.xlsx,.csv,.xml)
    * Added Scandinavian languages to default languages.
 (English,Svenska,Norsk,Soumi,Dansk)
    * Stability and security.

 ### Release 2019.2.0